 - What is the student to faculty ratio? - How many faculty members does the program have? - Do students choose their mentor/advisor or are they assigned to one? - What are research interests and publications of your faculty? - May I have some bibliographies of recent publications by faculty?
-Which professors have won awards and grants lately? - What do you teach at this institution?
+Which professors have won awards and grants lately? - For a faculty member What do you teach at this institution?
 What are the goals of this program?